 Drawing & Painting accepts first-year students directly into the program.
 Applicants selecting the Drawing & Painting major will have their portfolios reviewed for a limited number of spaces available for direct entry.
-If you aren’t accepted for direct entry, you’ll be considered for the general first-year program and can join the Drawing & Painting program in second year.
+If you aren’t accepted for direct entry, you may be considered for the general first-year program and can apply to join the Drawing & Painting program in second year.

 At the end of this four-year program, you will earn a Bachelor of Fine Arts degree.
 Get more details about the program.

 Graduates of the program work in:

 - Artistic studio practice

 - Illustration and mural work